-Yet it is uncertain whether the less developed, poorer countries have already managed to reach or even surpass the levels of Olympic sports success of the developed countries.
-To gain more insights into this topic this brief report comprises an analysis with the aim of assessing the evolution of Olympic medals among developed and less developed countries over the past two decades.
+Yet it is uncertain whether the less developed, poorer countries have already succeeded in breaking the Olympic sports dominance of developed countries.
+To gain more insights into the topic, this brief report comprises an analysis with the aim of assessing the evolution of Olympic medals among developed and less developed countries over the past two decades.

 For this analysis countries are categorised into developed countries and emerging countries – as classified by the International Monetary Fund (IMF).
-The two groups of countries consist of the 15 best-performing developed countries* and 15 best-performing emerging countries* at the Rio 2016 Olympic Games.
+The two groups of countries consist of the 15 best-performing developed countries* and the 15 best-performing emerging countries* at the Rio 2016 Olympic Games.
 The Olympic sporting performance of these countries is defined as the total medals achieved at Summer Olympic Games (Winter Olympic Games are not considered in this analysis because of the evident participation limitations of numerous geographically-disadvantaged countries).
-Due to the lack of a global standard for medal valuation a novel, comprehensible Olympic Medals Index (OMI) has been created for this brief report.
+Due to the lack of a global standard for medal valuation a novel Olympic Medals Index (OMI) has been created for this brief report.
 All medals are weighted according to their estimated actual values: bronze medals and silver medals are weighted as one-third and two-thirds of the gold medals, respectively.